Sewer56/Sewer56.Patcher.Riders/GENERATING_PATCHES.md

 3. ...
 4. Profit!

+## Creating Self Contained Riders Patches [DefineConstants == 'SRDXSelfContained']

+These patches contain the full game on board and use a simple hash check to verify legal ownership of an existing Riders ROM.
+To create these, you will need to build the patcher with `<DefineConstants>;SRDXSelfContained;DEV</DefineConstants>`.

+1. Copy the contents of `PatchTemplates/SRDXSelfContained` to patcher folder.
+   - `Assets` folder and `MAKE_PATCH` scripts.
+2. Run `MAKE_PATCH` script.
+3. ...
+4. Build patcher again without `DEV` constant. `<DefineConstants>;SRDXSelfContained</DefineConstants>`
+5. Profit!

 ## Creating Patches for Zero Gravity [DefineConstants == 'REGRAV']

 1. Copy the `Assets` folder from last released patch.